 Approx Annual Funding Amount

-The program was funded at $8 million for Fiscal Year 2022, and the Bipartisan Infrastructure Law included $62.9 million to be available until expended.
+The program is typically funded around ~$7.5 million, and the Bipartisan Infrastructure Law included $62.9 million to be available until expended.

 Cost Share Requirements